 - No improvement in insulin sensitivity

-- More women saw body composition improvements more than men.
+- More women saw greater body composition improvements than men.
 This suggests if Tru Niagen really burns fat, it may be more useful to women.
 More research is needed on this topic.

-Age associated cellular decline, as the name suggests, refers to a loss of cell function as we grow older.
-But here's the thing: age associated cellular decline is NOT an official medical term.
+Age-associated cellular decline, as the name suggests, refers to a loss of cell function as we grow older.
+But here's the thing: age-associated cellular decline is NOT an official medical term.
 There is no ICD medical billing code for this condition.
-It's a made up no- medical phrase invented by the Nestlé company.
+It's a made-up medical phrase invented by the Nestlé company.
 They even created an educational website – MyAACD.org – which discusses the relationship between low NAD levels and cell aging.

 To be fair, our cells do slow down as we grow older.
 Whether or not boosting NAD+ with Celltrient supplements to reverse this process is worthy of discussion.